Sports Hydration: Why Water Isn't Enough

 Obviously, this is a neat model for osmosis but it by no means represents the truly incredible and complex process of digestion or fluid and nutrient absorption during exercise.
 That being said, this little demonstration is a great example of the basic core of a scientific experiment – making a guess based on a sound theory and then testing it by making observable measurements that either prove or disprove your original theory.

 While a myriad of arguments can be made for one idea or theory versus another idea or theory – for one product or philosophy versus another – the bottom line is that we are each our own scientific and real world experiment and that the best way to discover is to try for yourself.
 In the end, soaking your egg or gut in our drink may just not work for you or it may work better than anything you’ve ever tried.
-We believe that it’s the best while still working to make it even better.
-But you’ll never know until you stop reading all these ideas and just try.
+But you’ll never know until you stop reading all these ideas and just try it out!
+We believe that it’s the best available option, though we realize this will always be a work-in-progress and strive to make our products even better.

-Just in case you’re interested though, here are some references to check out:
+In case you DO want to read more, here are some references to check out:

 Gisolfi, C. V., Summers, R. W., Schedl, H. P., & Bleiler, T. L. (1992).
 Intestinal water absorption from select carbohydrate solutions in humans.
 J Appl Physiol, 73(5), 2142-2150.